-After a knee problem was treated with acupuncture when I was 23 I was hooked.
-Why and how it worked my acupuncturist wouldn’t exactly tell me.
+After a painful knee problem was treated with acupuncture I was hooked.
+Why and how it worked my acupuncturist wouldn’t tell me.
 She said I had to go and study if for myself.
 It was life changing advice.
-It was also inconvenient timing as I had just received my degree in English and Art History and was planning a career in antiques.
+It was also inconvenient timing as I had just received my first degree and was planning a career in antiques!
 What followed was an education in classical medicine rather than art, but it opened up a whole new passion.

 I went to London in search of the best Chinese Medicine degree I could get.
 At the University of Westminster I had lectures from some of the foremost teachers in Traditional Chinese Medicine outside of China.
 It was mind-expanding to say the least.
 I did three years training in a public teaching clinic run by the university and two NHS placements training in pain management.
 My hands-on traditional Chinese training was interspersed with qi-gong practice and Western medical training – very unconventional!